-Many diabetic patients have uncomplicated cataract surgery, but do not have visual improvement because the surgery causes sweelling in the macula.
-This special problem does not mean that diabetic patients should not have continued on next page.
+Many diabetic patients have uncomplicated cataract surgery, but do not have visual improvement because the surgery causes swelling in the macula.
+This special problem does not mean that diabetic patients should not have cataract surgery, but diabetic patients should be carefully evaluated prior to any surgery.
+Significant diabetic retinopathy should be treated prior to the cataract surgery.